Barclays personal loans

 Before you take out a personal loan, it’s smart to read up and shop around.
 You can use the table below to see how much the loan you have in mind cost cost with a range of lenders.

 One of the “big four” alongside HSBC, Lloyds and RBS, Barclays was founded over 300 years ago in 1690.
 The multinational bank is now operating in over 40 countries with an estimated employee count of around 120,000.

-Whether you’re looking to buy a new car, consolidate debt, refurbish the kitchen, or take that desperately needed holiday, Barclays offer competitive and flexible fixed-rate loans.
+Whether you’re looking to buy a new car, consolidate debt, refurbish the kitchen, or take that desperately needed holiday, Barclays offers flexible, unsecured, fixed-rate loans at competitive interest rates (and with enhanced rates for Premier account holders).
 It’s quick and easy to apply online via the Barclays website.

-“Barclayloans” are unsecured loans – meaning they’re be based on creditworthiness, rather than the use of property or other assets as collateral.
+Barclays Bank loans – AKA “Barclayloans” – are unsecured loans, meaning they’re be based on creditworthiness, rather than the use of property or other assets as collateral.
 The loans are available to Barclays customers over a period of 2-5 years, for amounts between £1,000 and £50,000, at fixed interest rates.
 The rate you’re offered may differ from the advertised representative APR, and will be based on your personal circumstances, the loan amount and the repayment term.

-- Quick decision.
+- Get a fast or instant decision.
 Barclays current account holders could get an instant provisional loan offer.